Milla Jovovich: International success (2002–2009)

 In 2002, Jovovich starred in the horror-action film Resident Evil, released in the United States on March 15, 2002, and based on the Capcom video game series of the same name.
 She portrayed Alice, the film's heroine, who fights a legion of zombies created by the Umbrella Corporation.
 Jovovich had accepted the role because she and her brother Marco had been fans of the video game franchise.
 Jovovich had trained in karate, kickboxing, and combat-training, and had performed all the stunts required in the film, except for a scene that would involve her jumping to a cement platform, which her management deemed too dangerous.
 The film was commercially successful, grossing US$17 million on its opening weekend; it eventually made US$40 million domestically and $102 million worldwide.
 Later, she portrayed the manipulative gang wife Erin in No Good Deed (2002), Nadine in the romantic comedy You Stupid Man (2002), punk rocker Fangora ("Fanny") in Dummy (2003), and provided a guest voice on the television series King of the Hill.
 The role of Fangora in Dummy allowed Jovovich to act in film with Oscar-winning Adrien Brody, who was a friend prior to filming.
-Jovovich found it easy to identify with this role because she felt Fangora possessed similar qualities to the actress' own life.
+Jovovich found it easy to identify with this role because she felt Fangora possessed similar qualities to the actress's own life.